 How do we use Asana

 When a new lead comes, we create it as a task in a project called Leads.
-We have even automated the process for leads coming through our website, are created automatically on Asana.
+We have even automated the process for leads coming through our website, which are automatically created on Asana.
 The task is then assigned to a responsible person, usually an account manager, with a deadline to follow up.
 We use custom fields to track the progress and to know from where the lead came from.
 The steps we usually track are: Sent Brief, Follow up, Arranged a meeting, Estimation, Proposal and Waiting for a reply.
 Each step is assigned to the responsible person with a deadline to make sure we’ll follow up and close the deal.

 Projects & Tasks

-If you want something to be done, then put it in Asana.
+If you want something to be done, then put it on Asana.
 Our team uses the tool to organize all their daily tasks with deadlines and priorities, so if a task is not there, then probably it will be missed.

 When a contract is signed off, the first thing we do is create a project in Asana.
 We’ve created a template which includes all default tasks, so is easy to have everything set up and ready to be assigned in no time.
-The newly introduced Timeline feature enables us to view all tasks in a timeline view, which is a very convenient overview of the schedule, dependencies, and quick task adjustments.
+The newly introduced Timeline feature enables us to view all tasks in a timeline view.
+Which is a very convenient overview of the schedule, dependencies, and quick task adjustments.

 The calendar option also gives us a clear overview of the team member’s schedule and helps us to know next availability for future assignments.

 In terms of collaboration, we find Asana very useful mostly when it comes to Quality Checks.
-The design team goes through the developed project and gives feedback to the developers, this means a big number of tasks with screenshots, points, and re-assignment of tasks until both teams are happy with the outcome.
+The design team goes through the developed project and gives feedback to the developers.
+This means a big number of tasks with screenshots, points, and re-assignment of tasks until both teams are happy with the outcome.

 Every now and then we find more ways to use Asana.
 For example, we use it as a list of contacts we want to share, list upselling opportunities, internal meeting agendas and many more.